openstack/ironic/doc/source/drivers/ilo.rst

   want to have a security enhanced PXE-less deployment mechanism.

   The PXE based agent drivers pass management information in clear-text to the bare metal node.
-However, if swift proxy server has an HTTPS endpoint (See :ref:`EnableHTTPSinSwift` for more information), the ``agent_ilo`` driver provides enhanced security by passing authtoken and management information to and from swift endpoint over HTTPS.
+However, if swift proxy server and glance have HTTPS endpoints (See :ref:`EnableHTTPSinSwift`, :ref:`EnableHTTPSinGlance` for more information), the ``agent_ilo`` driver provides enhanced security by exchanging authtoken and management information with swift and glance endpoints over HTTPS.
 The management information and deploy ramdisk will be retrieved over encrypted management network via iLO.

 Tested Platforms
 ~~~~~~~~~~~~~~~~